Frequently Asked Questions

 What is expected of me as a member of TRIO Achievers?

-Once you have been accepted into the program, you must meet with an advisor three times during the academic year to discuss your academic progress, course selection, educational goals, career objectives, and any other concerns you may have.
-In your second year you are required to meet with your advisor two times during the academic year.
+Once you have been accepted into the program, you must meet with a TRIO staff member once per quarter during the academic year to discuss your academic progress, educational goals, career objectives, and any other concerns you may have.
+Students are encouraged to meet beyond the required amount to foster a deeper connection.

 How much time will it take every quarter?